Why Incorporate in Nevada?

 - Nevada requires only minimal disclosure of personal information at the time of start-up and at the time of annual filings.

 - Directors and officers need not live in Nevada, hold meetings in Nevada or be a Nevada resident.
-You can be anywhere and still form a Nevada LLC!
+You can be anywhere and still form a Nevada LLC or Corporation!

-For example, in the state of Nevada, the corporate veil may be pierced only if the owner of a company is deemed you have committed deliberate misleading non legal acts.
-The corporate veil may be pierced much more easily in other states for reasons such as:
+In Nevada, the corporate veil may be pierced only if the owner of company has committed deliberate misleading non legal acts.
+This veil can be pierced easily in other states for reasons such as:

 - Utah: Commingling of personal and business funds